imenco/TicTacToe-game/README.md

 The game was developped on Jupyter Notebook and may contain an import specific for it

-To execute copy the file ipynb and paste it in Jupyter Notebook.
+To execute copy the file ipynb and paste it in Jupyter Notebook (available online).
 The code contains a final row where a Game object is created to start the game when executing the code.

 The game consists on different classes representing each part of the game.